A land conservation project doesn’t end when the Conservancy takes ownership of a property. In fact, the project is just beginning!

 - Observe and document any natural or man-made changes that take place on the property,

 - Coordinate and undertake preserve maintenance activities.

-CWC has constant need of additional volunteers for stewardship activities.
-Please contact us if you are interested in taking part in this program, or if you are interesting in volunteering to help CWC maintain, monitor and improve our preserves.
+CWC is in need of additional volunteers for stewardship activities.
+Please contact us if you are interested in taking part in this program or if you are interesting in volunteering to help CWC maintain, monitor and improve our preserves.
 Volunteers with all skill levels and backgrounds are welcome.